 FINNISH MEATBALLS vs SWEDISH MEATBALLS The Swedish company IKEA [pronounced eye-KEE-uh] has singlehandedly taken Swedish meatballs with lingonberry sauce "to the world" – even if the meatballs, to my taste, are completely hemks.
 Real Swedish meatballs are served in a lovely brown sauce, they're underbar!
 But there's no brown sauce for Finnish Meatballs, instead, Finnish Meatballs are draped in a cream sauce.
 That's how they're different!

 MEATBALLS from AROUND the WORLD The cream sauce and allspice are what makes these meatballs "Finnish Meatballs".
-But this is such a good basic recipe for meatballs that I can heartily recommend using other spices too, Italian seasoning for Italian meatballs, say, or oregano and lemon for Greek meatballs, pimenton for Spanish meatballs, curry powder for Indian meatballs.
+But this is such a good basic recipe for meatballs that I can heartily recommend using other spices too, Italian seasoning or ground fennel for giant Italian meatballs, say, (like here, with my Homemade Spaghetti Meat Sauce); or oregano and lemon for Greek meatballs; pimenton for Spanish meatballs; curry powder for Indian meatballs.
 More ideas?
 Let me know!

 BAKED vs FRIED Over the years, I’ve come to prefer baked meatballs.
 There’s no added fat, the house doesn’t reek of fried meat for days and baking even takes less time.
 But fried meatballs have one big advantage, they’re round!
 So I worked out a "sear and swirl" technique for cooking meatballs when shape is important.